Returns Management Guide: Optimizing Your E-commerce Returns Processes

 Returns are growing at an increasing rate across the board.
 According to the National Retail Federation, retailers just last year expected more than $761 billion in merchandise sold to be returned.
 Returns would make up an average of 16.6% of all retail sales.

 The numbers get more staggering for e-commerce merchants since return rates for online products are 3-4 times higher than return rates for in-store items.
+This is especially true for online orders, which often contribute to higher return rates due to factors like not being able to see or try products in person.

 While some returns are due to buyer’s remorse and thus out of your control, there are some actions your business can take to limit e-commerce returns.
 Those include: